dumblob/after-dark/README.md

 ./themes/after-dark/bin/upgrade
 ```

-Upgrading replaces the file contents of the theme as a whole.
+Upgrading replaces the file contents of the theme as a whole for security reasons.
+If you wish to modify the source please create a fork.

 ### Verifying